Luitsy/REady-to-Graduate/README.md

 myuuid = uuid.uuid4()
 print('Your UUID is: ' + str(myuuid))

+# Importing files into MISP
+A CSV file is pulled from the Github every 30 minutes, and stored in the MISP folder on the Desktop.
+This file can be imported as is into MISP.

+- Click add event on the left and fill in the basic details about the event (name, date, threat level) and submit.
+- Click populate from... (left column) then freetext import.
+The data from the CSV file can then be inserted into the text box as is, and MISP will automatically detect the useful information.
+- Click OK then refresh the page to load the new data.

+MISP will show what bits of data have appeared in previous events and you can edit the data/ add comments to assist MISP in analysis.

+# Generating a report from MISP
+Once an event has been made and populated, a report can be generated.

+- Click download from the left column
+- Choose the CSV option and save

 Created by Ready to Graduate.
 UNSW Canberra
 This software is designed for educational use only.